hy-ds-group-11/dhcpcluster/doc/week47.md

 ### Conclusion:
 - If you want a simple, easier-to-maintain solution and `N` is small, the one-thread-per-connection approach might work well for you.
 - For better scalability, consider leveraging async I/O with a library like `Tokio` rather than manually managing `epoll`.
 It will reduce complexity and improve performance, especially as the number of nodes grows.

+## 2024-11-21

+We had an intensive mob programming session, where we settled on proceeding with the threaded solution.
+It turns out, that we want to spawn two threads per peer, one for blocking reads and the other for blocking writes!
+This way the message transmissions to other peers will not halt, even if one of the peers is slow to respond or a timeout must be reached in the event that a peer crashes.
+Passing messages to the sender thread was accomplished with a standard Rust mpsc channel.

+We also added some actual server to server communication, so the first messages (handshakes and acknowledgements) were exchanged.
+There are no immediate roadblocks in the horizon right now.